FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 can be blocked temporarily, or even permanently.
 Implementations SHOULD limit the total number of peers being provisioned at the same time.
 We note that there is no requirement to allow all peers to connect without limit.
-Instead, poeers are provisioned at the discretion of the network being accessed, which may permit or deny those devices based on reasons which are not explained to those devices.
+Instead, peers are provisioned at the discretion of the network being accessed, which may permit or deny those devices based on reasons which are not explained to those devices.

+Peers MUST rate-limit their provisioning attempts.
+If provisioning fails, it is likely because provisioning is not available.
+Retrying provisioning repeatedly in quick succession is not likely to change the server behavior.
+Instead, it is likely to result in the peer being blocked.
+The peer SHOULD retry provisioning no more than once every few minutes, and SHOULD perform exponential back-off on its provisioning attempts.

 Implementations SHOULD use functionality such as the RADIUS Filter-Id attribute ({{?RFC2865, Section 5.11}}) to set packet filters for the